Partnering with an IT reseller — Is it worth it?

-To answer this question, it helps to get a better understanding of the software reseller agreement: Its origins, limitations, and how SaaS buying works after the deal is done.
+To answer this question, it helps to get a better understanding of the software reseller agreement: its origins, limitations, and how SaaS buying works after the deal is done.

-With this in mind, we’ve put together some of the basics behind buying through a software reseller, shed light on the relationship between suppliers and resellers, and offered some guidance on when and how you should consider going the reseller route.
+With this in mind, we’ve put together some of the basics behind buying through a software reseller, shed light on the relationship between suppliers and resellers, and offer some guidance on when and how you should consider going the reseller route.

 To understand how the reseller model affects the bottom line for buyers, it helps to understand how the relationship between supplier and reseller works.
 As an affiliate, the software supplier has certain expectations for deals made on its behalf.

 In return, the reseller will earn commission on sales, as well as other perks like an expanded reach.
 For instance, having a reseller page hosted on the supplier website, or having supplier-branded badging to display throughout the reseller’s marketing materials.

 Some of the factors controlled by the reseller agreement and software reseller program may include:

 - Pricing: Resellers are not in control of pricing.
 As a term of the agreement, suppliers will determine factors such as the commission and list pricing.
 This means that resellers have very little control over discounting or volume benefits when striking a deal.
 Their pricing is a matter of contract.
 This can make SaaS buying more expensive.

 - Branding: Because resellers do not own the software they’re selling, the supplier will have brand standards and use requirements.
 These agreements determine when and how a supplier will represent the relationship.
 For instance, a “white label” agreement will allow the reseller to offer the software product with its own branding.

 - Consulting rights: Suppliers are careful about the relationship formed between the reseller and the end customer.
 For this reason, a supplier will often outline what (if any) outside services a reseller can offer the buyer (services like setup, consulting, etc.).
 In some cases, this may motivate the reseller relationship, but this varies by reseller contract terms.